 Insider tip: Pack a picnic and start early.
 Land at the second beach after the Bue Marino cave (Cala di Oddoana).
 If you are lucky you can have this beautiful spot to yourself for the whole day.

-A demanding and adventurous way to reach Cala Luna is by mountain bike.
+A demanding and adventurous activity in Cala Gonone is to head to Cala Luna by mountain bike.
 Following a magnificent path that winds its way down from the Supramonte to the sea.

 You will follow stretches of gravel roads and exciting stony trails before a fairly challenging descent to the beach.